The Naked Soldier: A True Story of the French Foreign Legion, by Tony Sloane

 Sloane ended his five-year hitch in the French Foreign Legion as a corporal.
 He resisted vigorous entreaties to re-up and become a sergeant, and he joined the British Army -- serving with distinction in Northern Ireland, Bosnia, and Iraq.

-Oh, and if you think my "I've always found it deliciously ironic that France's fiercest fighting force is made up primarily of non-Frenchmen" quip is unfair, I'll let Tony Sloane disabuse you of that notion:
+"I've always found it deliciously ironic that France's fiercest fighting force is made up primarily of non-Frenchmen" quip is unfair, I'll let Tony Sloane disabuse you of that notion:

 "I ... had a few fights with some of the regular French soldiers.
 They would start on us because they hated us, but they always ended up worse off."